Astro Orbiter (A Spinning Attraction in Tomorrowland at Magic Kingdom)

 You might completely miss Astro Orbiter if you’re unfamiliar with touring the Magic Kingdom.
 That’s because it’s an elevated ride that’s difficult to see from the ground.
 Astro Orbiter sits on a platform directly above the Tomorrowland Transit Authority Peoplemover.

-The Astro Orbiter queue starts on the ground level past the attraction’s signage.
+The Astro Orbiter queue is on the ground level past the attraction’s signage.
 Once you reach the front of the ground queue, a cast member will board your group into one of two small elevators.
 You’ll then ascend to the upper-level platform.

 While you wait, you can watch the group ahead fly their spacecraft.